-&lt;sup>9 See, for example, Appendix I in Eichengreen, Masson, et al (1998).
+9 See, for example, Appendix I in Eichengreen and Masson (1998).

-&lt;sup>10 For example, Frankel's argument would suggest that oil producer consider pegging their currencies to the international price of crude oil.
+10 For example, Frankel's argument would suggest that oil producers consider pegging their currencies to the international price of crude oil.

-&lt;sup>11 As the terms of trade reflect both export and import prices, high volatility of the former need not necessarily reflect a lack of export (and production) diversification and may arise on account of sharp movements on the import side (e.g. from heavy reliance on oil imports).
+11 As the terms of trade reflect both export and import prices, high volatility of the former need not necessarily reflect a lack of export (and production) diversification and may arise on account of sharp movements on the import side (e.g. from heavy reliance on oil imports).